Kashu Shankhwar

 Why is it so essential to teach the difference between good and bad touch?

 Teaching children about good and bad touch is essential for building their safety, confidence, and awareness from an early age.
-When children clearly understand the difference, they become more capable of recognizing uncomfortable situations and taking the right steps to protect themselves.
+When children clearly understand the difference, they become more capable of recognising uncomfortable situations and taking the right steps to protect themselves.

 Builds Safety Awareness: Children who are aware of good and bad touch feel more secure and confident.
 They can identify unsafe behavior and are more likely to ask for help in urgent situations.
 Without this knowledge, they may not understand when something is wrong.